donbailon/documentation-test/Buttons.md

 ## States
 All buttons have five states:

-**Rest**
-This is the default state of a button when nothing happens around it.
+`Rest` → This is the default state of a button when nothing happens around it.

-**Hover**
-This style is defined when a cursor is passing through the button area.
+`Hover` → This style is defined when a cursor is passing through the button area.

-**Pressed**
-This style is defined when a click or tap interact with the button.
+`Pressed` → This style is defined when a click or tap interact with the button.

-**Focus**
-This style is defined for accessibility purposes when you select the icon.
+`Focus` → This style is defined for accessibility purposes when you select the icon.

-**Disabled**
-This style is to show that the button is not actionable and the user cannot trigger any action with it.
+`Disabled` → This style is to show that the button is not actionable and the user cannot trigger any action with it.